Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :boom: Preview

-Container insights now supports integration with Azure Monitor agent for AKS clusters and Arc-enabled clusters.
-This integration is now generally available for Linux nodes in AKS and Arc-enabled clusters.
-This specialized agent collects performance and event data from all nodes in the cluster, and the agent is automatically deployed and registered with the specified log analytics workspace during deployment.
+- **Container insights now supports integration with Azure Monitor agent for AKS clusters and Arc-enabled clusters.**
+- **This integration is now generally available for Linux nodes in AKS and Arc-enabled clusters.**
+- **This specialized agent collects performance and event data from all nodes in the cluster, and the agent is automatically deployed and registered with the specified log analytics workspace during deployment.**

-With the Azure Monitor agent, container insights also supports authentication using managed identity for AKS and Arc-enabled clusters.
-This is a secure and simplified authentication model where the monitoring agent uses the cluster’s managed identity to send data to Azure Monitor.
-It replaces the existing legacy certificate-based local authentication and removes the requirement of adding a monitoring metrics publisher role to the cluster.
-System-assigned identity and user-assigned identity are supported.
+- With the Azure Monitor agent, container insights also supports authentication using managed identity for AKS and Arc-enabled clusters.
+- Secure and simplified authentication model where the monitoring agent uses the cluster’s managed identity to send data to Azure Monitor.
+- Replaces the existing legacy certificate-based local authentication and removes the requirement of adding a monitoring metrics publisher role to the cluster.
+- System-assigned identity and user-assigned identity are supported.

 [Documentation](https://azure.microsoft.com/updates/public-preview-use-managed-identitybased-authentication-to-enable-azure-monitor-container-insights/)